jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-10-18-geprc-phantom-review-and-setup/index.md

 ### 🚁 <span id="flying" class="offset-top-nav">Flying</span>

-And fly it I did!
+And fly it I did 😍!
 I like testing drones extensively and getting some proper stick time before I dive in to review them.
 And in this case, I've been able to fly this thing for about a month give or take.

 ![GEPRC Phantom getting ready for taking off 1](geprc-phantom-review-and-setup-19.jpg)